warrieka/geopunt4Qgis/README.md

 These include:

 - **Geocoding** based on the Flemish [CRAB](http://www.agiv.be/gis/projecten/?catid=34) address-database
-- **Location search** based on databases joined the CRAB database.
+- **Location search** based on databases joined the CRAB database, like the locations of the schools in Flanders.
 - **Traffic obstruction information** from the [GIPOD](http://www.agiv.be/gis/diensten/?artid=1739) public works and manifestation database.

-The goal of this project is to make these webservices  also available to QGIS-users.
+The goal of this project is to make these webservices  also available to QGIS-users, so they can be uses for research and analyses.

 What is Geopunt ?
 --------------